 Here are some strategies to productively cope with anger in daily life.

-4 Tips To Diffuse Anger
+4 Tips to Diffuse Anger

+- Take a cooling-off period.
 To further quiet your neurotransmitters, take an extended time-out, hours or even longer.
 When you're steaming retreat to a calm setting to lower your stress level.
 Reduce external stimulation.
 Dim the lights.
 Listen to soothing music.
 Meditate.
 Do some aerobic exercise or yoga to expel anger from your system.

+- Don't address anger when you're rushed.
 Make sure you have adequate time to identify what's made you angry.
 A Princeton study found that even after theology students heard a lecture on the Good Samaritan, they still didn't stop to help a distressed person on the street when they thought they'd be late for their next class.
 Thus, allotting unhurried time to resolve the conflict lets you tap into your most compassionate response.

+- Don't try to address your anger when you're tired or before sleep.
 Since anger revs up your system, it can interfere with restful sleep and cause insomnia.
 The mind grinds.
 Better to examine your anger earlier in the day so your adrenaline can simmer down.
-Also being well rested makes you less prone to reacting with irritation, allows you to stay balanced.
+Also being well-rested makes you less prone to reacting with irritation, allows you to stay balanced.

 The goal with anger is to own the moment so this emotion doesn't own you.
 Then you can mindfully respond rather than simply react.
-You'll have the lucidity to be solution oriented and therefore empower how you relate to others.
+You'll have the lucidity to be solution-oriented and therefore empower how you relate to others.

 Judith Orloff, M.D. is the author of the New York Times bestseller, Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life.